 While it may seem easy – start at 50-50 or joint-joint and move from there – every case presents unique aspects, and how to structure a joint schedule can be tricky.
 Further, other circumstances may render a joint arrangement impossible, and courts must use their discretion to act in the best interests of the child.

-Should you need the advice of a divorce and family law attorney or have questions or concerns about your situation, know that we are here to help and discuss those issues with you.
+Should you need the advice of a divorce and child custody attorney in Creve Coeur and O’Fallon or have questions or concerns about your situation, know that we are here to help and discuss those issues with you.